kubeflow/website/content/en/docs/distributions/gke/gcp-e2e.md

 ## Introductions

-### Overview of GCP and GKE
+### Overview of Google Cloud and GKE

-Google Cloud Platform (GCP) is a suite of cloud computing services running on Google infrastructure.
+Google Cloud is a suite of cloud computing services running on Google infrastructure.
 The services include compute power, data storage, data analytics, and machine learning.

-The [Cloud SDK][cloud-sdk] is a set of tools that you can use to interact with GCP from the command line, including the `gcloud` command and others.
+The [Cloud SDK][cloud-sdk] is a set of tools that you can use to interact with Google Cloud from the command line, including the `gcloud` command and others.

-[Kubernetes Engine][kubernetes-engine] (GKE) is a managed service on GCP where you can deploy containerized applications.
+[Kubernetes Engine][kubernetes-engine] (GKE) is a managed service on Google Cloud where you can deploy containerized applications.
 You describe the resources that your application needs, and GKE provisions and manages the underlying cloud resources.

-Here's a list of the primary GCP services that you use when following this
+Here's a list of the primary Google Cloud services that you use when following this
 guide:

   * [GKE][kubernetes-engine]